guillaumepellegrino/memtrace/README.md

 ![start-memtrace-viewer](img/memtrace-viewer.png)

+> [!IMPORTANT]
+> memtrace-viewer is a python script.
+You will need to install the following python dependencies:
+> - matplotlib
+> - mplcursors

 #### Analyse the report:
 Here, in this endurance report, we can see than our dummy program is leaking consistently memory in two places: